 Can You Do Local Travel Nursing? | Pros & Cons

 This is simply not true.
 The IRS does not have a specific ‘50-mile rule’ describing a certain distance you have to work away from home.
-This 50-mile or 100-mile radius is used by many hospital facilities as a general rule of thumb, to prevent their own full-time workers from picking up the contracts themselves.
+This 50-mile or 100-mile radius is used by many hospital facilities as a general rule of thumb, to prevent their own full-time staff nurses from picking up the contracts themselves.

 How To Be A Local Travel Nurse

-She ended up getting an extension as well, so she was actually there for a total of 6 months while working her other job.
+She ended up getting an extension as well, so she was actually there for a total of 6 months while working her other healthcare job.
 She did this to save up for her wedding and was actually able to pay for the whole thing in cash.

-She managed this by making sure her scheduled shifts didn’t conflict with each other, and allowed for time to eat and sleep in between.
+She managed this by making sure her scheduled shifts didn’t conflict with each other and allowed for time to eat and sleep in between.
 She also rented a small apartment on the other side of the city to stay while she worked her three, 12-hour shift days.

 When those three days were through, she would drive a few hours home and work her normal job.

-- Out of pocket travel costs are lower
+- Limited travel costs

 - It’s possible to still keep your day job while making a ton of money